Arc measurement of Delambre and Méchain: Invention and international adoption of the metre as scientific unit of length

 The expedition would take place after the Anglo-French Survey, thus the French meridian arc, which would extend northwards across the United Kingdom, would also extend southwards to Barcelona, later to Balearic Islands.
 Jean-Baptiste Biot and François Arago would publish in 1821 their observations completing those of Delambre and Mechain.
 It was an account of the length's variations of portions of one degree of amplitude of the meridian arc along the Paris meridian as well as the account of the variation of the seconds pendulum's length along the same meridian between Shetland and the Balearc Islands.

 The task of surveying the meridian arc fell to Pierre Méchain and Jean-Baptiste Delambre, and took more than six years (1792–1798).
 The technical difficulties were not the only problems the surveyors had to face in the convulsed period of the aftermath of the Revolution: Méchain and Delambre, and later François Arago, were imprisoned several times during their surveys, and Méchain died in 1804 of yellow fever, which he contracted while trying to improve his original results in northern Spain.

-The north and south sections of the meridinal survey met at Rodez Cathedral, seen here dominating the Rodez skyline at left.
+The north and south sections of the meridinal survey met at Rodez Cathedral in southern France, seen here dominating the Rodez skyline at left.

 The project was split into two parts – the northern section of 742.7 km from the belfry of the Church of Saint-Éloi, Dunkirk to Rodez Cathedral which was surveyed by Delambre and the southern section of 333.0 km from Rodez to the Montjuïc Fortress, Barcelona which was surveyed by Méchain.
 Although Méchain's sector was half the length of Delambre, it included the Pyrenees and hitherto unsurveyed parts of Spain.